Rafid-Ben/rafid-ben.github.io/content/post/podcast/index.md

   caption: 'Embed rich media such as videos and LaTeX math'
 ---

-In this episode, I gave an overview of the field of Aerospace Engineering, I talked a little bit about my research, and we discussed topics related to philosophy of science.
+In this episode, I gave an overview of the field of Aerospace Engineering, I talked a little bit about my research, and we discussed topics related to philosophy of science, all in colloquial Algerian dialect.

 ## Video